motionbug/new-motionbug-blog/exampleSite/content/posts/dark_mode_jamfpro.md

 ## Dark Mode Enhancement with Arc

 Firstly, you need to download Arc!
-Get it [here](https://arc.net)
+Get it [here](https://arc.net), you won't be sorry.

-Arc boasts a fantastic feature called [Boosts](https://arc.net/boosts)
+Arc boasts a fantastic feature called [Boosts](https://arc.net/boosts).

 >*"Boosts present a novel way to edit, remix, and share your internet experience with friends.
 Create Boosts directly within Arc to elevate your browsing."*